-We’ve reached the end of the Hot Cranberry Tea recipe.
-I hope you enjoyed it.
+We’ve reached the end of the Hot Cranberry Tea.
+I hope you enjoyed this wonderful hot drink recipe.

 In the comments below, let me know how you liked this easy homemade hot cranberry tea recipe and what your favorite recipe is using cranberries.
 I will be posting more recipes featuring this nutritional powerhouse fresh fruit full of antioxidants!